MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-faq.md

 The transfer takes an average of approximately three to five business days.
 However, exceptions might apply.

-**Does the Commerce preview environment work with Dynamics 365 Finance and Operations projects?**
+**Does the Commerce preview environment work with Dynamics 365 Finance or Dynamics 365 Supply Chain projects?**

 No. The Commerce preview environment works only with Dynamics 365 Retail projects.